 [email protected] | (503) 306-5261

 Our Global Classroom program provides educational materials and workshops to help celebrate diversity in our local schools and community.
 Our Young Leaders in Action program facilitates monthly leadership trainings for local Portland metro area youth to explore global topics and network with local organizations and businesses.
-Our Teach the World Workshops partner with schools and organizations to provide unique professional development opportunities that address cross-cultural awareness and understanding.
+With teacher professional development we partner with schools and organizations to provide unique professional development opportunities that address cross-cultural awareness and understanding.
 Learn how you can get involved with our education programs to promote the next generation of global citizens!

 "The most interesting aspect of the [Understanding Islam] workshop was hearing from the panel of youth, sharing their perspectives and experiences about how they navigate layered identities as Muslim American teenagers who are committed to social justice, education, and being strong ambassadors for their communities.
 I was very inspired by them." -Djamila Moore, Grow Portland